Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Introduction

 \section{Introduction}

 \defcitealias{TDCOSMO_2025}{TDCOSMO25}

-As our ability to measure the effect of dark energy (DE) on cosmic expansion history improves, there are growing signs that the $\Lambda$ cold dark matter ($\Lambda$CDM) model is no longer sufficient \citep{DESI_DR2_cosmology}.
+As our ability to measure the effect of dark energy (DE) on cosmic expansion history improves, there is growing observational evidence for time-evolution of the DE equation of state \citep{DESI_DR2_cosmology}.
+This potential dynamical nature of DE is of high interest, given unresolved challenges associated with the cosmological constant model \citep{weinberg89, velten_2014}.
 In this landscape, time-delay cosmography (TDC) contributes as an independent probe of cosmological expansion, providing a single-step angular diameter distance constraint in the late Universe \citep[see e.g.][]{tdc_review_24}.
-The DE equation of state has recently been measured from the TDCOSMO sample of eight lensed quasars (\citet{TDCOSMO_2025}, hereafter \citetalias{TDCOSMO_2025}), demonstrating the cosmological information present in these systems \citep[also shown by][]{Hogg_2023,shajib_frieman_25}.
+The DE equation of state has recently been constrained from the TDCOSMO sample of eight lensed quasars (\citet{TDCOSMO_2025}, hereafter \citetalias{TDCOSMO_2025}), demonstrating the cosmological information present in these systems \citep[also shown by][]{Hogg_2023,shajib_frieman_25}.
 Although TDC already yields a 4$\%$ measurement of the Hubble constant, $H_0$, its constraining power on the DE equation of state parameters, ($w_0$, $w_a$), is currently weak.
-However, the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) will expand the time-delay lens sample by 1-2 orders of magnitude, allowing a better sampling of the distance-redshift relation.
-This larger sample shows promising potential to constrain DE \citep{coe_2009, om10, shajib_SLSC}.
-In addition, through the combination of a larger sample of lensed Active Galactic Nuclei (AGNs) with other strong lens types, the joint strong lensing probe is emerging as a competitive option for measuring DE \citep{shajib_SLSC}.
+However, the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) will expand the time-delay lens sample by 1-2 orders of magnitude, creating a promising opportunity to better constrain DE through TDC \citep{coe_2009, om10, shajib_SLSC}.
+In addition, through the combination of a larger sample of strongly lensed Active Galactic Nuclei (AGNs) with other strong lensing systems, including strongly lensed supernovae and galaxy-galaxy strong lenses, the joint strong lensing probe is emerging as a competitive option for constraining the DE equation of state \citep{shajib_SLSC}.
 Given the potential for TDC as a DE probe, we aim to further investigate the projected constraint from LSST lensed AGN.